51+ Fun Fall Activities for Teens and Families (2026)

 Our son munches a Ruby Mac apple at an apple orchard

 Kids of all ages, as well as teens, can often find lots of fun at a local orchard.
-Our kids enjoy trying different varieties of apples, or bring some home to make caramel apples.
+We went apple picking last September, and our kids enjoyed trying different varieties of apples right off the tree.
+Of course we had to bring some home to make caramel apples too!

 @dinkumtribe Apple blaster was so much fun for our kids! @dinkumtribe @dinkumtribe @dinkumtribe #appleblaster #appleblasting #fallactivities #autumnactivities #fallharvest2022 #harvestfun #oregonfarm #oregonfarmer #oregonorchards #adhdfamilytravel #familytravelcreator #familytraveltiktoker #oregonfamily #pnwfamily #pnwfamilies #oregonfamilies #familytravelvlog #familytravelblog #familytravelblogger #familytravelvlogger #familytravelinfluencer #travelwithkids ♬ Another One Bites The Dust – Remastered 2011 – Queen